 A wide variety of structures and spaces are appropriate for radiant barriers, including:

 - Pole barns

 Types of Radiant Barriers

 With the issue of heat transfer often comes the problem of condensation.
 To avoid hitting the dew-point temperature, use radiant barriers only in places where the temperature will maintain its warmth.
 Some fluctuations are inevitable, and perforated radiant barriers are helpful to ensure that moisture can escape.
-Attics should always have perforated radiant barriers to prevent mold issues.
+Attics should always have perforated radiant barriers to prevent mould issues.

 Since the difference in efficiency between perforated and non-perforated is so small, there are only a few circumstances when non-perforated radiant barrier insulation is preferred.
 If moisture is consistent (such as under a damp crawl space), a well-sealed and professionally installed non-perforated barrier will ensure that any dampness does not make its way up into the backing insulation material, let alone floor joists.

 A radiant barrier requires a layer of “dead” air space on at least one side of the material – otherwise, the physical contact will allow the radiant heat to transfer by way of conduction.
 For example, think of how hot a single layer of metal gets when heated up, but how a double-layer thermos with a layer of space between them can be held comfortably.

 Once installed, the barrier must be kept clean to reflect maximum heat.
 This is especially important during construction.
 In our North and Central Colorado projects, we place extra effort towards ensuring that any construction dust is kept off the material to final installation.